He died in jail hours after a minor pot arrest. Now 7 corrections officers have been fired.

 Video of the encounter shows one officer applying an “illegal choke hold” as the others fought to tie down his arms, Merritt alleged.

-Skinner confirmed that video was taken of the struggle, and said the officers used pepper spray once and restrained Scott in a bed.
+Skinner confirmed that video was taken of the struggle and said the officers used pepper spray once and restrained Scott in a bed.
 He declined to discuss any other details about the video recording, pending the ongoing investigation.

 At 10:22 p.m., the sheriff said, Scott became unresponsive on the restraining bed.
 He was rushed to a hospital, where he was pronounced dead.